 Qualification & Experience Requirements: Candidates must have a history of successful research in the neurosciences and demonstrate a high capacity to receive external, independent funding.

 Candidate Instructions: Applicants should apply online at http://unc.peopleadmin.com/postings/127292.
 The online application will require a cover letter, curriculum vitae, brief (~1,500 word) statement of ongoing and planned research, and the names and contact information for four referees.
-Review of applications will begin November 15, 2017, but applications will continue to be considered until the position is filled.
+Review of applications will continue to be considered until the position is filled.

 The University of North Carolina at Chapel Hill is an equal opportunity, affirmative action employer and welcomes all to apply regardless of race, color, gender, national origin, age, religion, genetic information, sexual orientation, gender identity or gender expression.
 We also encourage protected veterans and individuals with disabilities to apply.